steelbrain/razer-blade-17-pro-2020-hackintosh/README.md

 # Razer Blade 17 Pro 2020 Hackintosh

-A work in progress of getting macOS Catalina to run on a Razer Blade 17 Pro 2020 using OpenCore 0.6.3
+Configuration for getting macOS Catalina to run on a Razer Blade 17 Pro 2020 using OpenCore 0.6.4-dev

 ## Introduction
 The EFI included in this repository is a work in progress.
 It's enough to be able to get you through install and give you a non-GPU acceleration machine to work with.
 The touchpad doesn't yet work so you'll need to plug a USB Mouse for installation.